 More information about adjustments and support will be sent home via COMPASS.

 ETASC’s Positive Student Behaviour Reward system includes short-term, medium-term, and long-term rewards.
 Reward days once a semester are the pinnacle reward of this system.

-Short term rewards including but are not limited are:
+Short-term rewards include, but are not limited to: